 - Remove the cover, turn the roast over so that it is on top of the onions, and continue to cook, uncovered, for another hour, adding more liquid if needed.
 Stir the onions around after about 30 minutes so they can brown more evenly.

-- Taste for salt and pepper.
+- To serve, strain and defat the sauce.
+Taste for salt and pepper.
 Cut the meat into thick slices or separate it into chunks.
 Spoon some sauce and onions over each serving.